EE 458

 D- / F

 Communication: Feel free to communicate with me in any way that is convenient to you (after class, during office hours, phone, e-mail), for questions about the course material or assignments.
-E-mail is an especially good way, but response time here is variable, typically ranging from a minute to about 24 hours, depending on the nature of your questions and my schedule.
-Inquiries regarding recordings of your grades should be directed to the grader; all other inquiries, including questions on the grading of assignments or in-class material, scheduling of quizzes and lectures, special situations, etc., should be directed to the instructor.
+E-mail is fine, but response time here is variable, typically ranging from a minute to about 24 hours, depending on the nature of your questions and my schedule.

 Disability Statement:

-Please address any special needs or special accommodations with me at the beginning of the semester or as soon as you become aware.
-Those seeking accommodations based on disabilities should obtain a Student Academic Accommodation Request (SAAR) from the Disability Resources (DR) office.
-Any student who feels s/he may need an accommodation based on the impact of a disability should contact me privately to discuss your specific needs.
-Please contact the Disability Resources Office coordinate reasonable accommodations for students with documented disabilities.
-If you have a documented disability and anticipate needing accommodations in this course, please make arrangements to meet with me soon.
-Please request that a Disability Resources staff send a SAAR form verifying your disability and specifying the accommodations you will need.
-If you have a documented disability that requires assistance, you will need to go to the Disability Resource (DR) Office for coordination of your academic accommodations.
+Please address any special needs or special accommodations with the lead instructor at the beginning of the semester or as soon as you become aware of the need.
+Those seeking accommodations based on disabilities should obtain a Student Academic Accommodation Request (SAAR) from the Iowa State University Disability Resources (DR) office.
+Any student who feels s/he may need an accommodation based on the impact of a disability may contact the lead instructor privately to discuss your specific needs.